That-Cool-Coder/is-it-rick/README.md

 ## Data storage

-The program's data is stored in JSON format.
+The program's data is stored in JSON (specifically `jsonpickle`) format.
 This section details the organisation and location of the data.
 For information on how it is loaded and saved, see [Implementation information](#implementation-information).

 #### Data location